loogmaii/unit-1/project1.md

 2. The electronic ledger display the basic description of the cyrptocurrency selected.
 3. The electronic ledger allows to enter, withdraw and record transactions.
 4. The electronic ledger is protected by password and username
-5. The electronic ledger shows the latest 5 transaction with the dates
+5. The electronic ledger shows the up to date value of the currency
-6. The electronic ledger
+6. The electronic ledger will show the latest 7 transactions with dates

 # Criteria B: Design